BUSINESS ENERGY

 How to compare business energy deals

-Moving business premises is the prime time to see what energy deals are on offer and change to a great new agreement or supplier.
+Moving business premises is a good time to see what energy deals are on offer.

-To do this, contact suppliers individually to request bespoke quotes.
-Dual energy contracts aren’t available for business customers so you’ll have to do this for both your business gas and electricity supplies.
-Negotiate to get the best deals and compare the unit cost and the standing charge as well as the service you’ll receive.
+You can do this by contacting suppliers individually to request bespoke quotes.
+Dual energy contracts aren’t available for business customers, so you’ll have to do this for both your business gas and electricity supplies.
+This can be very time-consuming.
+You need to factor in unit rates and standing charges and be prepared to negotiate between several suppliers to make sure you're getting the best rates.

 MoneySuperMarket has teamed up with Bionic to help take the hassle out of business energy comparison.
 The tech-enabled experts help you compare rates from a range of suppliers and support you through the switch - so you can concentrate on running your business.